-One of of the top concerns new Virtual Assistants ask when they are getting started is deciding how much to charge.
-I recommend most Virtual Assistants who are just getting started in the online world to begin with an hourly rate (or package their services by hour).
+One of the top concerns new Virtual Assistants ask when they are getting started is deciding how much to charge.
+I recommend most Virtual Assistants who are just getting started in the online world to begin with an hourly rate (or package their services by the hour).
 The reason for this is that most VA’s don’t know how long certain tasks will take, and the hourly rate protects both parties from spending too much time or too much money on individual tasks.
 This also helps you, as a VA, have more control over which services you offer and to which clients.

 You may simply charge per hour, but the easier route is to create packages.
 Alternatively, create different types of packages.
 Or, choose to package your hours, package a specific service and deliver value-based results, charge a monthly retainer or one-time fee, or charge per project.